Skip to content

 Windscreen damage is commonly caused by:

-Here’s how to prevent chips and cracks in your windscreen:
+How can I prevent chips and cracks in my windscreen?

 • Keep your distance: Don’t get too close to vehicles in front of you, especially when on uneven, rocky roads